qexat/garnet/doc/ABI.md

 also grow upwards.
 This is going to get awful quick if we have threads, but for now there's not much else we can do about it.

+TODO: If our stack is fixed size then there's no reason not to have it start at a place in heap memory and grow downwards towards 0, since that's what most CPU arch's do.  aarch64, x86, ARM (either, but thumb2 prefers down), PPC(?) all grow the stack down.
+So, doing that will make life easier in general.

 ## Data layouts

 Future thoughts: A struct and tuple declared similarly are guarenteed to have the same representation.

+Struct layout ordering and stuff is actually quite important for DLL ABI's in general, both C/C++ (Windows) and Swift jump through some hoops to make this consistent.

 ## Modules and imports